Ignition/tikz-circular-arc-model/README.md

 tikz-circular-arc-model
 =======================

-Utilities to aid in creating circular-arc models with acceptable layout.
-These are generated using tikz and can be included into your latex document with ease.
-Layout will ignore arcs alsolute possitions around the circle.
+This repo is a set of utilities that aid in creation of circular-arc models with acceptable layout to be used in academic papers.
+These are generated using a simple json input representation which outputs tikz which can be included into your latex documents with ease.
+The layout of arcs will ignore the alsolute positions around the circle and instead draw a clear and spaced out diagram.

 Example usage
 -------------